srinivasboga7/LSDI_GW/README.md

 ## Table of contents
 - Background
 - Usage
+    - Prerequisites
-    - Installation
+    - Build
     - API
 - Development

 ## Background

-This repository has a implementation of LSDI gateway node.
+This repository has a implementation of LSDI gateway node and discovery node.
+LSDI is a DAG based blockchain system inspired from IoTA to improve the scalabilty of using blockchain in IoT environments.
+To find more about the system please read [LSDI] (https://ieeexplore.ieee.org/abstract/document/9334000/).

 ## Usage

+### Prerequisites

+- golang (version > 1.08) installed
+- Discovery node up and running
+- At least one storage node up and running
+- provide the address of the discovery node in bootstrapNodes.txt file

+### Build

+You can build the node by running go build main.go

+### API

+## Development